JasperD-UGent/keyness-calculator/README.md

 2. Store this intermediate output in <code>prep</code> folder.
 ### Step_3
-1. Calculate the keyness values based on one of the following metrics:
+1. Calculate the keyness values.
+Parameters such as the type of frequencies used to perform the calculations (absolute or adjusted, with or without Laplace smoothing) and the keyness threshold can all be passed to the <code>init_keyness_calculator</code> function as additional keyword arguments.
+As for the type of metric, the five following methods are offered:
 - DIFF (Gabrielatos & Marchi, 2011);
 - Ratio (Kilgarriff, 2009);
 - OddsRatio (Everitt, 2002; Pojanapunya & Watson Todd, 2016);